- Blockbuster was once the only way you could rent a movie and watch it at home – and dominated the industry in the 90s and early 2000s.

 - David Cook, the founder of Blockbuster, developed a computerized system that made it easy and efficient for the company to manage stock and identify its customers’ needs.
 This helped Blockbuster focus on movies that people would rent more frequently.

-- In 2000 Blockbuster failed to acquire Netflix for only $ 50 million.
+- So, why did blockbuster fail?
+In 2000 Blockbuster failed to acquire Netflix for only $50 million.
 This was a miscalculated decision; Netflix became their main challenger years later.
 This decision, plus several other missed opportunities to change with market, led to Blockbuster’s demise.

 Before the founding of Netflix and Redbox, Blockbuster was the king of the video rental industry in the 90s and early 2000s.
 Most Xennials can recall those old days when, if you wanted to watch a movie, you’d walk into a video store in your neighborhood to rent a DVD or VHS tape.
 Then, Blockbuster had over 9,000 stores across the globe and over 45 million registered customers.
 It offered a vast selection of movies and had an unparalleled snack section making it the most convenient store for all in-house entertainment and snacking.
 But this did not last forever; Blockbuster failed.